Please ensure Javascript is enabled for purposes of website accessibility

 • 2 minute read

-If a content item or graphic has the Statistic property, you can choose to see the average, minimum, maximum, or last data value for the specified timeframe.
+If a content item or graphic has the Statistic property, you can choose the metric that will be used for the data that is displayed.

 • Average